AndreBL/ip6neigh/README.md

 	hau.TMP.lan                    2001:470:ebbd:4::46f

 	```

+## Using DNS Labels
+`ip6neigh` uses DNS labels, which can be thought of as subdomains for the top level domain `lan`.
+Example DNS labels (in bold) that `ip6neigh` use are:

+* Computer.**TMP**.lan (a temporary address)
+* Computer.**LL**.lan (a link-local address)
+* Computer.**TMP.PUB**.lan (a temporary GUA)
+* Computer (no DNS label applied, e.g. a simple name)

+DNS Labels used by `ip6neigh` can be configured in `/etc/config/ip6neigh` file.

+The rule of thumb for configuring DNS labels is to clear the label for the scope of address that you consider as preferred for local connectivity, and give DNS labels for every other scope of address, providing unique names to *all* IPv6 addresses on the network.

 ## Tools

-Included is a versitle tool called `ip6negh` which controls most of the functions, starting, stopping, as well as an aid in troubleshooting.
+Included is a versatile tool called `ip6negh` which controls most of the functions, starting, stopping, as well as an aid in troubleshooting.

 ### Help